Suv4o/blog-article-to-podcast/EXAMPLES.md

 npm start -- example-article.md
 ```

-Creates a solo podcast with Alex as the host.
+Creates a solo podcast with Aleks as the host.

 ### 2. Two Speakers